James-Fleming12/EvidentialHDC/docs/robust_iterations.md

-1. **The low point-level purity is universal to ALL trained extractors.** supcon_vib med is equally low (0.419 / 0.519), so it is intrinsic to corruption for trained models — not a robust-specific failure — and well below the untrained baseline's Corruption-Atlas 75-87%.
+1. **The low point-level purity is universal to ALL trained extractors.** supcon_vib med is equally low (0.419 / 0.519), so it is intrinsic to corruption for trained models, not a robust-specific failure, and well below the untrained baseline's Corruption-Atlas 75-87%.
-2. **The muddle hypothesis is weakly supported.** Dropping the consistency stack (nocons) gives the highest micro nn1 (0.368 fog / 0.531 crosstalk), so GMSIFC+LSCC do contribute to the neighborhood entanglement — but the gain is small and even nocons is low (~0.37 fog), so removing pieces does not restore clean neighborhoods.
+2. **The muddle hypothesis is weakly supported.** Dropping the consistency stack (nocons) gives the highest micro nn1 (0.368 fog / 0.531 crosstalk), so GMSIFC+LSCC do contribute to the neighborhood entanglement, but the gain is small and even nocons is low (~0.37 fog), so removing pieces does not restore clean neighborhoods.
 3. **The label budget confirms the robust extractor is marginally worse for AL:** a 1/nn1 of 2.47 on fog (vs 2.35 plain) means ~5% more labels.
-4. **The entangled set is identical across every extractor:** bicycle (~0), pedestrian (~0.2), building (~0.3), terrain (~0.4), sidewalk (~0.53) — the same
-   rare/minority classes are the entanglement everywhere.
+4. **The entangled set is identical across every extractor:** bicycle (~0), pedestrian (~0.2), building (~0.3), terrain (~0.4), sidewalk (~0.53), the same rare/minority classes are the entanglement everywhere.

 **Verdict.** No current training (robust, plain, supcon_vib) fixes the point-level entanglement, and it is not primarily a combination-muddle (dropping pieces helps only slightly).
-This is the case for the neighborhood-purity regularizer — the only design aimed directly at the measured property (nn1), which the nn1-oracle correlation (+0.7-0.9) says should raise the ceilings and the AL readiness together.
+This is the case for the neighborhood-purity regularizer, the only design aimed directly at the measured property (nn1), which the nn1-oracle correlation (+0.7-0.9) says should raise the ceilings and the AL readiness together.
 The muddle result also motivates testing it on the simpler nocons base.
 Cost: ~1% of